 The potential of AI is enormous and growing all the time, with applications ranging from image and voice recognition to business decision-support.
 In addition, AI tools such as open source are widely available, and we are rapidly approaching a time of AI democratization, in which everyone can use AI in the workplace, without the need for dedicated expertise.

-Another important technology that is contributing to the widespread adoption of AI is “wide learning", the world's first AI technology developed by Fujitsu Laboratories, resulting from the evolution of AI technology in a different domain from deep learning.
+Another important technology that is contributing to the widespread adoption of AI is “wide learning", the world's first AI technology developed by Fujitsu Research, resulting from the evolution of AI technology in a different domain from deep learning.
 Wide learning brings an important new dimension for highly accurate decision-making, even when there is insufficient training data and deep learning is not well-suited.

 Trustworthy AI for a better society